Mechanism for Nodal Topological Superconductivity on PtBi$_2$ Surface: Electrons

-The electron operator $c_{i\ell\sigma}^{(\dagger)}$ destroys (creates) an electron at site $i$ in orbital $\ell= A,B$ with spin $\sigma$. $\mu$ is the chemical potential and $\mu_A = -\mu_o, \mu_B = \mu_o$ are onsite energies depending on the orbital.
-The hopping term includes nearest neighbor hopping with $t$ being the in-plane intraorbital hopping, $t_o$ the in-plane interorbital hopping, and $\beta$ the out-of-plane hopping.
+The electron operator $c_{i\ell\sigma}^{(\dagger)}$ destroys (creates) an electron at site $i$ in orbital $\ell= A,B$ with spin $\sigma$. $\mu$ is the chemical potential and $\mu_A = -\mu_o, \mu_B = \mu_o$ are on-site energies depending on the orbital.
+The hopping term includes nearest neighbor (NN) hopping with $t$ ($t_o$) being the in-plane intraorbital (interorbital) hopping and $\beta$ ($\beta_o$) being the out-of-plane intraorbital (interorbital) hopping.
 The SOC term is of Rashba type with a chiral $p$-wave momentum dependence and strength $\alpha$.
-The last term, $H_{\gamma}$, breaks inversion symmetry, parametrized by $\gamma$ \cite{Suppl}.
+The last term, $H_{\gamma}$, breaks inversion symmetry, parametrized by $\gamma$.
+See End Matter (EM) for the expressions.